Welcome to the beautiful North Island

 And with three weeks, you have plenty of time to savor the best of the North Island.

-1) You can view your interactive route map at the bottom of the page
+1) You can view your New Zealand itinerary on an interactive route map at the bottom of the page

 2) Feel free to hire a car and use this itinerary as a guide, or fill out the form at the bottom of the page to talk to one of our local experts about a fully packaged self drive tour.